MozzarellaMonster/MozzarellaMonster/README.md

 - 👋 Hi, I’m @MozzarellaMonster
 - 👀 I’m interested in and have experience with Python, Java, and C++.
 I also want to learn HTML, CSS, Javascript, and Ruby.
-- 🌱 I’m currently learning Python.
-I'm working through some projects with this language right now.
+- 🌱 I’m currently learning Python and C++.
 - 💞️ I’m looking to collaborate on...
 I don't know really, I'm a newbie to most of this myself.
 - 📫 How to reach me: I can be reached on dev.to with the same username: MozzarellaMonster.